kescardoso/stripeme/README.md

 ### User's Main challenges

-Some of the main challenges regular people and non-technical professionals encounter are:
+Some main challenges regular people and non-technical professionals encounter are:

 - They find websites hard to understand and to build.
 - They don't have time to learn new technologies.